 Mix all ingredients in bowl, adding: > 12 oz. green peas, frozen, thawed > cooked, diced carrots > cooled pasta > 2/3 c. sunflower seeds > 1/3 c. pine nuts

-Like a lot of health-foodies, I got into making my own golden milk.
-I also created a blend for the morning, which includes matcha green tea, gelatin, and some serious power herbs.
-(The benefits of these herbs are impressive, as a quick word-search will prove!)
+The blend below is perfect for the morning.
+It includes matcha green tea, gelatin, and some serious power herbs.
+(The benefits of these herbs are impressive, as a quick word-search will prove.)

 This recipe is not the one you stir together in the evening, in some “relaxing” ritual.
 (I don’t have time for that myself!)
 No, this is a quick, handy version, to get optimal nourishment in minimal time.
 Perfect for a fast breakfast, for those of us who need to stay healthy while keeping up with a tight, rigorous routine.